Dorking: Pre-history

 The earliest evidence of human activity in Dorking comes from the Mesolithic and Neolithic periods and includes flint tools and flakes found during construction development in South Street.
-A ring ditch containing two ceramic urns, was discovered in 2013 during the rebuilding of Waitrose supermarket.
-Radiocarbon dating of hazelnut shells found at the base suggests that it was dug between 8625 and 8465 BCE and may have enclosed a bowl barrow.
-Other ditches nearby may indicate the presence of a Bronze Age field system, although the date of these later earthworks is less certain.
+During the rebuilding of the Waitrose supermarket in South Street in 2013, charred hazelnut shells, radiocarbon dated to between 8625 and 8465 BCE, were discovered.
+A ring ditch containing two ceramic urns, was also found.
+Other ditches identified during the same excavation may indicate the presence of a Bronze Age field system, although the date of these later earthworks is less certain.
 Bowl barrows from the same period have been found at the Glory Wood (to the south of the town centre), on Milton Heath (to the west) and on Box Hill (to the northeast).

 Roman and Saxon

 There is thought to have been a settlement at Dorking in Roman times, although its size and extent are unclear.
 Coins from the reigns of Hadrian (117–138 AD), Commodus (180–192) and Claudius Gothicus (214–270), as well as tiles and pottery fragments, have been found in the town.
 Stane Street, the Roman road linking London to Chichester, was constructed during the first century AD and is thought to have run through Dorking.
 The exact course through the town is not known and no definitive archaeological evidence has been discovered for the route in the 3 mi gap between the crossing of the River Mole at the Burford Bridge and North Holmwood.
 A posting station is thought to have been located in the area and sites have been proposed in the town centre, at Pixham and at the Burford Bridge, where the road crossed the River Mole.

-Although the name Dorking implies a settlement that was well established by the time of the Norman conquest, archaeological evidence of Saxon activity in the town centre is limited to pottery sherds.
+Although the name Dorking implies a settlement that was well established by the time of the Norman Conquest, archaeological evidence of Saxon activity in the town centre is limited to pottery sherds.
 Probable Saxon cemeteries have been found close to Yew Tree Road (to the north of the centre) and at Vincent Lane (to the west).
 In 1817, the so-called "Dorking Hoard" of around 700 silver pennies, dating from the mid-8th to the late-9th centuries, was found near the source of the Pipp Brook on the northern slopes of Leith Hill.
 In the late Saxon period, the manor and parish were administered as part of the Wotton Hundred and may have been part of a large royal estate centred on Leatherhead.